metricq/metricq-python/docs/glossary.rst

             for the concrete host (instance) :literal:`hal-9000`.

         Sometimes it is desirable for multiple instances of the same Client to be online at same.
-        For example, there might be multiple users using the example Sink from :ref:`sink-how-to` at the same time to debug metric data.
-        In this case it is important to distinguish different instances.
-        In the above example, this is done automatically.

-        Multiple instances of the same Client shall be distinguished by a unique suffix:
+        They shall be distinguished by a unique suffix:

             Append a UUID, version 4 (according to :rfc:`4122#section-4.1.3`) as a hex string to the token like so::

                 client-example-4198bdddab794e9f8d774a590651cdc1